 What's also great about this treat is that it is a low calorie training treat that can be easily cut into even smaller pieces due to its flat shape.

-Check the latest price and availability of the ZiwiPeak Air-Dried Dog Treats here.
+Check the latest price and availability of the ZiwiPeak Air-Dried Mackerel / Lamb recipe

-Vital Essential Freeze-dried dog treats are one of our favorite brands of raw dog treats.
+Vital Essential Freeze-dried Turkey Nibs are one of our favorite brands of freeze-dried dog foods that can also be used as training treats.

-These beef treats are made from USDA quality beef from the U.S. In addition to lean beef, these treats contain highly nutritious beef organs such as heart, lungs, liver, and kidneys.
+These turkey treats are made from USDA quality turkey from the U.S. In addition to lean turkey, there's also turkey heart and turkey liver in the recipe.

 Vital Essentials utilizes a 48 hour slow freeze dry method that maximizes nutrient, enzyme, and antioxidant retention in the treats.

-Vital Essential beef treats are very high in protein and low in fat and carbohydrates.
+Vital Essential freeze-dried foods are very high in protein and low in fat and carbohydrates.

 Stewart Pro-Treat Freeze Dried treats for dogs